loubnabnl/Sign-Segmentation-with-Transformers/README.md

-# MVA RecVis course final project :
+# Detecting Temporal Boundaries in Sign Language videos (MVA RecVis project)

-## Goal of the project : Detecting Temporal Boundaries in Sign Language videos.
+## Motivations

 Sign language automatic indexing is an important challenge to develop better communication tools for the deaf community.
 However, annotated datasets for sign langage are limited, and there are few people with skills to anotate such data, which makes it hard to train performant machine learning models.
 An important challenge is therefore to :